310mc/https-310mc.github.io-tl/source/_posts/ninja_clan/grasping_for_something.md

 {% endbubble %}

 {% bubble Midori thinking %}
-Hrmm… Ah—Why not invite one of the Ryuseitai-N newbies?
+Hmm… Ah—Why not invite one of the Ryuseitai-N newbies?
 If they’ve joined our unit, surely they’d wanna join in on your activities, too?

 This doesn’t sound so hard to solve after all~♪
 {% endbubble %}